roadsidemultimedia/Docs/support-troubleshooting/diagnosing.md

 <li>Once loaded, you will now be able to view all of the information about PHP for your server for that particular directory.</li>
 </ul>

+## Next Step ##

+By following these guidelines you may indentify the cause of your issue yourself.
+If this isn't the case, don't panic, by providing this information when creating your forum topic, you will greatly help our support staff identify the cause of your error(s).